nichnet/dev-notes-assignment/README.md

 ```bash
 mvn test
 ```
-These integration tests connect to the actual backend and database.
+These integration tests connect to the actual development backend and database.
-**Important:** Make sure both the backend service and the database are running before executing tests, or they will fail.
+**Important:** Make sure both the development backend service and the database are running before executing tests, or they will fail.